Skip to main content

 • High Quality: Professionally edited and formatted, free of errors, priced according to type and genre, well-written, and with an attractive cover and quality paper.
 For children’s books, high quality illustrations are also a must.

 • Aligns with Our Collection: We carefully curate each section of our store, making space for new popular books and keeping room for our favorites, classics, and books we think are important.
 We are always looking for diverse voices and unique stories.
-This means we have to be picky, so we thank you for your understanding if we decide not to carry your book!

 IF YOU DECIDE TO CARRY A BOOK, HOW SHOULD I SEND YOU COPIES?